Congressman Peter King Says He Will Not Seek Re-Election

 He says he will complete his term in office and serve his Long Island constituents

-New York Congressman Peter King announced that he will not seek re-election in 2020 and has decided to take it easy after nearly three decades.
+New York Congressman Peter King announced that he will not seek re-election in 2020, citing more time to spend with his family.

-Citing more time to spend with his wife and grandchildren, the Sunnyside, Queens, native says he intends to remain in Seaford and still be politically active.

 "This was not an easy decision.
-But there is a season for everything and Rosemary and I decided that, especially since we are both in good health, it is time to have the flexibility to spend more time with our children and grandchildren," the 75-year-old wrote in a Facebook post.
+But there is a season for everything and Rosemary and I decided that, especially since we are both in good health, it is time to have the flexibility to spend more time with our children and grandchildren," King, who grew up in Queens, wrote in a Facebook post.

+The 75-year-old Republican says he intends to remain in Seaford and still be politically active.

 He says he will complete his term in office and serve his Long Island constituents "all the way to the final bell of the final round on Dec.
 31, 2020."